 - Story of Parliament Tour

-- Making Laws Tour and Workshop
+- Laws and Debating Tour and Workshop

-- Elections and Voting Key Stage 2/3 Tour and Workshop (This can be delivered at an age appropriate level, but provides students with experience of what voting in a local or general election is like and why we do this.)
+- Representation and Voting Key Stage 2/3 Tour and Workshop (This can be delivered at an age appropriate level, but provides students with experience of what voting in a local or general election is like and why we do this.)

 Through discussions with the Education staff who will deliver your visit, we work to make the visit suitable for the pupils in your class.
 We aim to provide an accessible and enjoyable experience of Parliament.

 - Pitch/content of workshop

 - Hearing loop